freeDSP/freeDSP_POT-MPX-6/README.md

 # freeDSP_POT-MPX-6
-A number of POTs expander-board for FreeDSP Classic SMD A/B
+A number of POTs expander-board for [FreeDSP Classic SMD A/B](https://github.com/CyberPit/FreeDSP-FreeDSP_SMD_AB)
 ![FreeDSP POT MPX-6 Photo](https://github.com/freeDSP/freeDSP_POT-MPX-6/blob/main/SOURCES/IMAGES/TopView.jpg?raw=true)
 Version 0.2 is the latest commit.

   An ADAU1701 has only four AUXADC.
-Sometimes, we need more capability of real-time control when using POTs.
-So this project enables the use of double the number of POTs utilizing this board.
-A "POT MPX-6" board is intended to be used with FreeDSP Classic SMD A/B. Of course, you can connect with your ADAU1701 board if you can use a GPIO for switching the Analog Switch.
+Sometimes, we need more capability for real-time control when using POTs.
+So this project enables double the number of POTs utilizing this board.
+A "POT MPX-6" board is intended to be used with FreeDSP Classic SMD A/B. Of course, you can connect with your ADAU1701 board using a GPIO to switch the analog switch.

 ## Features:
 * ADAU1701/1401 DSP Compatible.